AleenaCodes/HPSpellsViz/Ideas.md

 Have a nested dictionary:

-Name         : Str : Name of Spell
+Name         : Str : Name of spell

+Description  : Str : Short description of spell

 Total        : Int : Total number of mentions